The Regularity problem for second order elliptic operators with complex-valued bounded measurable coefficients: Proof of the main estimate ( )

-The convergence of integrals and integration by parts above and through the argument is justified by our assumptions on $v$ (in particular, the properties of $v$ and $\partial_tv$ outlined in the paragraph above \eqref{eq3.9}), and off-diagonal estimates for $\p_t$ and its derivatives.
+For any fixed $\eps>0$ the convergence of integrals and integration by parts above and through the argument is justified by our assumptions on $v$ (in particular, the properties of $v$ and $\partial_tv$ outlined in the paragraph above \eqref{eq3.9}), and off-diagonal estimates for $\p_t$ and its derivatives.

 Then